 By the Progressive Era early in the 20th century, coalitions of mining companies, merchants and civic leaders began to improve their communities with new schools, sanitation systems, health facilities, recreational programs and other improvements.
 The companies also built model towns such as Coleraine, Marble and Taconite.

 From 1900 to 1980, the Mesabi Range contributed about sixty percent of the country's total iron ore output.
-Production peaked in the 1940s, when more than 600,000 tons were shipped to serve the nation's needs during World War II.
+Production peaked during 1941 to 1945, when Minnesota shipped more than 338 million tons to serve the nation's needs during World War II.
 Production remained high in the 1950s, and then began to decline.
 It had taken less than 100 years for industrial demand to deplete the supply of high-grade ore.

 To resuscitate the region's major industry at mid-century, scientists at the University of Minnesota developed a process to mine taconite, a low-grade ore that could be concentrated into pellets.
 After World War II, taconite production dominated the mining industry and led to creation of new communities and taconite processing plants.
 By the 1980s, taconite was the area's primary export.